akorott/django-ToDo-List/README.md

 Link: https://django-mytodolist.herokuapp.com/

 I created this app to practice using Django and Bootstrap, as well as to get more familiar with HTML/CSS.
-The app is deployed on Heroku and has a fully functioning postgreSQL database connected through Amazon Web Services.
+The app is deployed on Heroku and has a fully functioning postgreSQL database connected through AWS.

 Functionality:
 1. Create a username/password